 Caution statements identify conditions or practices that can result in personal injury and/or damage to equipment if the instructions contained in the statement are not complied with.

 Notes are for information purposes only.
-However, they may contain invaluable information important to the correct installation, operation, and/or maintenance of the equipment.
+However, they may contain invaluable information important to the correct installation, operation, and/or maintenance of the equipment. v anu/or mannenance of the equipment.

 Chapter 2 Introduction

 2.1 DESCRIPTION